amit9021/Cat_VS_Dog_ML_Predition_Fullstack/README.md

 ```
 with ```Adam``` optimizer and loss function ```SparseCategoricalCrossentropy```

-5. Fiting the model with 20 epoches and evaluation of the model.
+5. Fiting the model with 20 epoches and evaluat the model.
-the evaluaton gave me 83 percent accuracy, not perfect, but at this point it satisfies me.
+* the evaluaton gave me 83 percent accuracy, not perfect, but at this point it satisfies me.

-6. deploy the model with IBM watson machine learning -
+6. deploy the model using IBM watson machine learning -

 I used <a href="https://dataplatform.cloud.ibm.com/exchange/public/entry/view/1eddc77b3a4340d68f762625d40b64f9" >ibm doc for uploading a scikit model </a> and I made an adjustment to my needs

 ##  Front end <a name = "front"></a>
-* <b>USER:</b> The user has the option to upload a photo from the device or copy a URL link of a photo of a dog or cat ==>
+* <b>USER:</b> The user have the options of uploading a photo from local device or copy dog or cat photo URL link  ==>

 * <b>In the browser:</b> After the user uploaded an image, I used TensorFlow js to pre-process the image in order to match the model inputs, the steps was:
     1. resizing